arangodb/arangodb/Documentation/Books/Manual/Installation/MacOSX.md

     rm ~/Library/LaunchAgents/homebrew.mxcl.arangodb.plist

+{% hint 'tip' %}
-**Note**: If the latest ArangoDB Version is not shown in homebrew, you also need to update homebrew:
+If the latest ArangoDB version is not shown in Homebrew, you also need to update Homebrew:

     brew update
+{% endhint %}

 ### Known issues